syegulalp/Akilang/language.md

 }
 ```

-Here, `print` yields the number of characters printed, but in this example it's not used for anything.
+Here, `print` yields the number of characters printed from the `loop` block, but that value is not actually used anywhere.

 Note that if we didn't have the `return 0` at the bottom of `main`, the last value yielded by the `if` would be the value returned from `main`.

-**Each branch of an `if` must yield the same type.** For operations where the types of each decision might mismatch, or where some possible decisions might not yield a result at all, use [`when/then/elif/else`](#when).

 ## `loop`